-Decem ber 31,

-2022 2021
+Year Ended December 31,

+2024 2023

 Deferred tax assets:

-Net operating loss carryforwards \$ 27,110 \$ 30,658
+Net operating loss carryforwards \$ 20,564 \$ 22,068

-Inventory 273 278
+Inventory 462 287

-Accruals 737 801
+Accruals 366 863

-Depreciation and amortization 27 240
+Depreciation and amortization 9 13

+Research and experimental credits 3,995

-Research and experimental expenditures 2,229
+Research and experimental expenditures 6,412 4,728

-Stock-based compensation 270 177
+Stock-based compensation 428 268

-Right of use liability 1,477 206
+Right of use liability 1,045 1,245

-Gross deferred tax assets 32,123 32,360
+Gross deferred tax assets 33,281 29,472

-Valuation allowance (30,328) (32,047)
+Valuation allowance (31,343) (27,748)

-Deferred tax assets 1,795 313
+Deferred tax assets 1,938 1,724

 Deferred tax liabilities:

-Right of use asset (1,463) (209)
+Right of use asset (1,024) (1,226)

-Other (332) (104)
+Other (646) (348)

-Deferred tax liabilities (1,795) (313)
+Deferred tax liabilities (1,670) (1,574)

-Net deferred tax assets \$ \$
+Net deferred tax assets \$ 268 \$ 150

 The Company is required to reduce its deferred tax assets by a valuation allowance if it is more likely than not that some or all of its deferred tax assets will not be realized.
 Management must use judgment in assessing the potential need for a valuation allowance, which requires an evaluation of both negative and positive evidence.
 The weight given to the potential effect of negative and positive evidence should be commensurate with the extent to which it can be objectively verified.
 In determining the need for and amount of the valuation allowance, if any, the Company assesses the likelihood that it will be able to recover its deferred tax assets using historical levels of income, estimates of future income and tax planning strategies.
-As a result of historical cumulative losses, the Company determined that, based on all available evidence, there was substantial uncertainty as to whether it will recover recorded net deferred tax assets as of December 31, 2022 and 2021.
-The net valuation allowance decreased by \$1.7 million in 2022.
+As a result of projected taxable income, the Company determined that, based on all available evidence, there was substantial certainty as to whether it will recover recorded net deferred taxes for certain state jurisdictions in future periods.
+However, as it pertains to the federal, Arizona, and Colorado net deferred tax assets, based on all the available evidence, there is substantial uncertainty as to whether it will recover recorded net deferred taxes in future periods.
+Accordingly, the Company recorded a partial valuation allowance against its net deferred tax assets as of December 31, 2024 and 2023, respectively.
+The net valuation allowance increased by \$3.6 million in 2024, as reflected below (in thousands).